TornTech/TornTech/README.md

 ### Hi there 👋 my name is Ben.

-After graduating from business school, I started my career in the consulting industry, but after three years I decided to make a career change and dive into software engineering!
+After graduating from business school and starting my career in the consulting industry for three years, I decided to make a career change and dive into software engineering!

 I am currently studying computer science at the University of British Columbia.